 The ASUS ProArt PA148CTV has a simple design, with a few unique elements that stand out from the competition.
 While most portable monitors come with a folio-style stand, this one has a built-in kickstand that's nearly the full width of the display, similar to the Microsoft Surface Pro or the ViewSonic VG1655.
 You can also mount it to a camera tripod for extra flexibility.

 As expected for a portable monitor, the ASUS ProArt PA148CTV has poor ergonomics.
 The stand has a wide tilt range, and it can also support the monitor in a portrait orientation, but only on one side, due to the inputs and controls on the left.
 If you're looking for a bit better flexibility, you can also mount it to a camera tripod.
+Check out the espresso Display 15 Touch if you want a portable monitor with better ergonomics.

 The ASUS ProArt PA148CTV doesn't have a local dimming feature.
 The video is for reference only, so you can see how the backlight on this display performs and compare it to a similar product with local dimming.